Our Privacy Promises

 - To enable us to manage our fundraising efforts and administer donations from the community

-- To send you regular newsletters, keeping you up to date with what’s going on around the county
+- To send you regular emails, keeping you up to date with what’s going on around the county

 - To provide access to our training courses, which are FREE to our members